subsoap/appodeal-monkey-x-ios-plugin/README.md

 After converting you should open generated XCode project and make some changes:

-1. Type bundle identifier, type current version of app, and choose Provisioning profile for successful debug.
+1. Type bundle identifier, current version of app and choose Provisioning profile for successful debug.
 ![Alt text](https://i.gyazo.com/820f0f6d620f1ff4c73c50a7e6ead7de.png)

-2. Disable bitcode in Build Settings -> Build Options.
+2. Disable bitcode in Build Settings -> Build Options of your project.
 ![Alt text](https://i.gyazo.com/8a503546a1502d216fd6bcad3c31413a.png)

-3. Add "Allow arbitrary loads" subproperty in "App Transport Security" property and set it to YES
+3. Add "Allow arbitrary loads" subproperty in "App Transport Security" property and set value to YES
 ![Alt text](https://i.gyazo.com/d9914758eb9e9f2fe181e743b6449f7a.png)

-4. Change deployment target in project settings and target setting to 8.1 or higher.
+4. Change deployment target in project settings and target settings to 8.1 or higher.
 ![Alt text](https://i.gyazo.com/34945a9fe4eb50e0921b22a2a8344be9.png)
 ![Alt text](https://i.gyazo.com/9421a8230374a6fae563ff87f0e28389.png)

-5. Add following libraries to build phases.
+5. Add "libz.tbd", "libc++.tbd", "libsqlite3.tbd", "libsqlite3.0" libraries to Build phases->Link Binary With Libraries.
 ![Alt text](https://i.gyazo.com/ef7094ed523f836a2d74c63da725a8b9.png)

-6. Add "Appodeal.framework" and "Appodeal.bundle" to framework folder in your project.
+6. Add "Appodeal.framework" and "Appodeal.bundle" to folder "frameworks" in your project.
 First, download Appodeal SDK from here: http://bit.ly/appodeal-ios-sdk-1-2-4 After downloading unpach archive and simply drag and drop framework and bundle to your project.
 Doing this you should check "Copy items if needed" option.
 This SDK needs some adapters to work with.
 Each adapter is responsible for showing ads from its ad network.
-You can download all adapters from here: https://github.com/appodeal/appodeal-ios-sdk-mobile-adapters Unpack archive and drag and drop adapters that you need to your project.
+You can download all adapters from here: https://github.com/appodeal/appodeal-ios-sdk-mobile-adapters .
+Unpack archive and drag and drop adapters that you need to your project.
 After this your project tree in XCode should be like this one:

 ![Alt text](https://i.gyazo.com/a9bacea9c230e03830f839a71fd69268.png)

 All done, now you can launch your project in XCode.